Code-Institute-Submissions/jensalindgren-pro1/README.md

 All the content are written by me.

 Feel free to use the content for your own projects.

+The javascript form youtube video.
+Written by a user on youtube Web Dev Simplified.

+The pictures are from unsplash.com.
+From the user Victor Freitas.
+All credits to him.

 [Back to top ⇧](#html--css-project)